mochi-hpc-experiments/python-io-pipeline-bench/README.md

 * You can then use the python3 binary installed in this path to create a venv.
 * You can toggle the GIL at runtime by setting the environment variable `PYTHON_GIL=1` or `PYTHON_GIL=0`

+## Example results

+Example results from different systems and environments can be found in the `example-results` subdirectory in this repository.